JEFF-Media-GbR/JEFF-MC/README.md

 git clone https://github.com/JEFF-Media-GbR/JEFF-MC
 JEFF-MC/install
 ```
-JEFF-MC requires at least the following packages: `git, screen, dialog, buildessential, gcc, bash` and a Java Runtime Engine.
+JEFF-MC requires at least the following packages: `git screen dialog buildessential gcc bash` and a Java Runtime Engine.
 It has been tested on a minimal installation of Debian 9.

 ## Basic usage
 Let's create our first Minecraft server using Spigot: